Open In App

 2. Array Initialization

-Initialization in C is the process to assign some initial value to the variable.
 When the array is declared or allocated memory, the elements of the array contain some garbage value.
 So, we need to initialize the array to some meaningful values.

-We can skip mentioning the size of the array if declaration and initialisation are done at the same time.
-This will create an array of size n where n is the number of elements defined during array initialisation.
-We can also partially initialize the array.
+• We can also partially initialize while declaring.
 In this case, the remaining elements will be assigned the value 0 (or equivalent according to the type).

 Accessing Array Elements